 There is a network of lymph glands (also called lymph nodes) close to the breast.
 They are part of the lymphatic system that runs throughout the body.
-The lymph nodes and lymph vessles have a yellow fluid called lymph that flows through your lymphatic system.
-It collects waste products and drains into your veins for the waste to be removed.
+The lymph nodes and lymph vessels contain a yellow fluid called lymph that flows through the lymphatic system.
+It collects waste products and drains into veins for the waste to be removed.
 Cancer cells released from the breast tissue can be trapped in the nearby lymph nodes.

 The lymph glands in the armpit (axilla) are called the axillary lymph glands.
-There is also a chain of lymph nodes that runs up the centre of your chest, close to your breast bone.
+There is also a chain of lymph nodes that runs up the centre of the chest, close to the breastbone.
 This is called the internal mammary chain.

 Who gets it

 Around 55,200 people are diagnosed with breast cancer in the UK each year.
 That is around 150 people a day.